Creating surveys

 • Linked feature flag: Whether a user has a specific feature flag enabled.
 For example, if you're rolling out a new landing page using a feature flag new-landing-page, you can gather feedback only from users who have that flag enabled.
 This is also a way to show surveys to cohorts (but it must be a non-behavioral one).

-• URL targeting: Show when URL either contains a string, exactly matches a string, matches a regex.
+• URL targeting: Show when URL either contains a string, exactly matches a string, or matches a regex.
+When using exact matching, trailing slashes are stripped before comparison.
 The URL targeting is evaluated against window.location.href.

 • Device types targeting: Show when the device type either contains a string, exactly matches a string or matches a regex.
 The device type targeting is evaluated by parsing the userAgent on the client-side, possible values are: Desktop, Mobile, Tablet, Console, and Wearable.
 You can also target device types using Person and group properties (Latest or Initial Device type), but these properties aren't immediately available on the first page load for unidentified persons.
 Only available from posthog-js version 1.214.0 forward.